bobbin-rs/bobbin-sdk/doc/Features.md

    a high-performance mode.
 Future crates will provide more sophisticated clock drivers that support full runtime configuration of the clock subsystem.

-- Gates
-   - Peripherals also support `Gates`, which enable or disable input clocks for the peripheral.
-   - Often there are additional gates such as `Reset`, which resets the peripheral, and other types of gates that allow the peripheral to run in sleep or low power modes.
-   - These peripheral gate traits make it possible to enable or disable the peripheral by updating the appropriate bit in the register of the clock control peripheral for the MCU.
-   - This allows writing drivers and applications that can enable or disable peripherals as needed.

 Example: Print the input clock for the selected timer.

 ```